On perfect subdivision tilings: Preliminaries

-We denote by $K_r$ the complete graph of order $r$ and $K_{n, m}$ the complete bipartite graph with bipartition of sizes $n$ and $m.$ We also denote by $C_k$ and $P_k$ the cycle of length $k$ and path of length $k$, respectively.

-Let $H$ and $H'$ be graphs.
-We say $H'$ is a subdivision of $H$ if $H'$ can be obtained by replacing some edges of $H$ with vertex-disjoint paths.
-Especially, we say $H'$ is \emph{$1$-subdivision} of $H$ if $H'$ is obtained from $H$ by replacing all edges of $H$ by vertex-disjoint length two paths.
-We denote by $H^1$ the $1$-subdivision of $H.$ We write $Sub(H)$ for the collection of all subdivisions of $H.$ For a graph $F\in Sub(H)$, we say a vertex $v\in V(F)\cap V(H)$ is a \emph{branch vertex} of $F.$
+We denote by $K_r$ the complete graph of order $r$ and $K_{n, m}$ the complete bipartite graph with bipartition of sizes $n$ and $m$.
+We also denote by $C_k$ and $P_k$ the cycle of length $k$ and the path of length $k$, respectively.
+We say $H'$ is a \emph{1-subdivision} of $H$ if $H'$ is obtained from $H$ by replacing all edges of $H$ with vertex-disjoint paths of length two.
+We denote by $H^1$ the 1-subdivision of $H$.
+We write $\mathrm{Sub}(H)$ for the collection of all subdivisions of $H$.
+For a graph $F \in \mathrm{Sub}(H)$, we say a vertex $v \in V(F) \cap V(H)$ is a \emph{branch vertex} of $F$.

-In the proofs of main theorems, we need to count the number of copies of specific bipartite subgraphs where each bipartition is contained in certain vertex subsets.
+In the proofs of the main theorems, we need to count the number of copies of specific bipartite subgraphs where each bipartition is contained in certain vertex subsets.
 In order to facilitate this counting, we introduce the notion of embedding.
 Let $H$ and $G$ be graphs.
-An ebedding $\phi$ of $H$ into $G$ is an injective function from $V(H)$ to $V(G)$ such that for any $uv\in E(H)$, its image $\phi(u) \phi(v)\in E(G).$
+An \emph{embedding} $\phi$ of $H$ into $G$ is an injective function from $V(H)$ to $V(G)$ such that for any $uv \in E(H)$, its image $\phi(u) \phi(v)$ is in $E(G)$.